EfeSenerr/github-copilot-hands-on-labs/docs/hands-on/starwars-api-python.md

 We will now implement the `getDarthVader` method in the `StarWarsAPIImpl` class.
 We will use `requests` to query the Star Wars API and retrieve the information about Darth Vader from the url: [https://swapi.info/api/people/4](https://swapi.info/api/people/4)

 !!! tip "Copilot Tip"
      Add a new method to the `StarWarsAPI` abstract base class and implement it in the `StarWarsAPIImpl` class.

-Use a comment as a prompt to do so: `# Add a method to get information about Darth Vader`
+     Either use a comment or **the Copilot Edit/Agent mode** with a prompt: `Add a method to get information about Darth Vader`.

 First, add the method to the abstract base class in `star_wars_api.py`: